Digital Skills for Heritage

 - Working with open licences

-Details of how to take part will be available soon – check back to this page and sign up to our newsletter to stay updated.
-The projects are:
+Check back to this page and sign up to our newsletter to stay updated about these opportunities.

 Discover more digital resources, useful information, great digital projects and initiative updates below: